-New General Data Protection Regulation (GDPR) came into effect in May of this year.
+New General Data Protection Regulation (GDPR) came into effect in May 2018.
 This is the data protection legislation concerned with protecting the rights and privacy of an individual’s data and is overseen by the Information Commissioners Office (ICO).

 The GDPR operate under 5 principles concerning people’s data, these are that data is: